Why You Should Visit Kingscliff NSW

 Gold Coast Theme Parks

-Fifteen minutes drive away from Kingscliff is Coolangatta and the start of the Gold Coast, home of some of Australia’s best theme parks.
+It’s just a 15 minute drive from Kingscliff is Coolangatta, the official start of the Gold Coast, home of some of Australia’s best theme parks.
 You can visit Dreamworld, Seaworld or Movieworld from your comfortable base away from the crowds.
-If you are here on an extended stay you can buy a 7-day pass to cover all the parks.
+You can also buy a 7-day pass to cover all the parks if you are here on an extended stay.

 Tropical Fruit World